reflectoring/reflectoring.github.io/_posts/book-reviews/2019-11-13-book-review-clean-code.md

 I agree with most of the clean code practices discussed in the book.
 However, they should be applied with common sense instead of being followed dogmatically.

-Some of the quotes in the book are very black-and-white, like
+Some quotes from the book are very black-and-white, like

-> "Duplication may be the root of all evil"
+> "Duplication may be the root of all evil",

 or

 > "Comments are always failures".

-Taken out of context, these quotes may very well create "Clean Code" fanatics that split their code into one-line methods and argue about every comment in your code, even if they are justified.
+Taken out of context, these quotes may very well recruit "Clean Code" fanatics that split all of their code into one-line methods and argue about every comment in your code, even if they are justified.

 In most cases, though, Martin softens up the meaning of those rules and explains when it makes sense to break them.

 The book contains a lot of quotes about coding, however, that are very valid even when taken out of context.
 This is my favorite:

 > "To write clean code, you must first write dirty code and then clean it."

+This is exactly how I create clean code :).

 The first half of the book is very concise and fun to read, as it explains clean coding practices.